-Asian eyes vary in terms of the epicanthal fold, amount of skin, fat and other important structural elements.
+Asian eyes vary in terms of the epicanthal fold, amount of skin, excess fat and other important structural elements.
 One procedure does not fit all.
 Oculoplastic surgeon Dr. Prasad has extensive experience with Asian eyelid surgery and has performed double eyelid blepharoplasty for many of his Asian patients from all over the world.

 Creating a natural-looking double eyelid must take into account factors such as the age and gender of the patient.
 An important decision before Asian Blepharoplasty is determining whether you are a candidate for an incisional or a non-incisional procedure.